[Beta] Source operations

 When this operation is triggered:

-- A clean Git checkout of the current environment HEAD commit is created; this checkout doesn't have any remotes, has all the tags defined in the project, but only has the current environment branch.
+- A clean Git checkout of the current environment HEAD commit is created; this checkout doesn’t have any remotes or any of the tags defined in the project, but only has the current environment branch.

 - Sequentially, for each application that has defined this operation, the operation command is launched in the container image of the application.
 The environment will have all of the variables available during the build phase, optionally overridden by the variables specified in the operation payload.